Jerald Hawkins: Pittsburgh Steelers (first stint)

 On November 26, 2017, Hawkins made his professional debut against the Green Bay Packers.

 On May 30, 2018, Hawkins suffered a torn quad during organized team activities.
 He was officially placed on injured reserve on June 5, 2018, ruling him out for the 2018 season.

 Tampa Bay Buccaneers

-On August 31, 2019, Hawkins was traded to the Tampa Bay Buccaneers along with the Steelers' seventh round pick in the 2021 NFL Draft in exchange for the Buccaneers' sixth round pick in the 2021 draft.
+On August 31, 2019, Hawkins was traded to the Tampa Bay Buccaneers along with the Steelers' seventh round pick in the 2021 NFL draft in exchange for the Buccaneers' sixth round pick in the 2021 draft.

 Houston Texans

 On August 10, 2020, Hawkins was signed by the Houston Texans.
 He was released on September 5, 2020, and signed to the practice squad the next day.

-Pittsburgh Steelers (II)
+Pittsburgh Steelers (second stint)

-On September 16, 2020, Hawkins was signed away from the Texans' practice squad by the Steelers after Pittsburgh's starting right tackle Zach Banner suffered a season-ending ACL injury in Week 1.
+On September 16, 2020, Hawkins was signed away from the Texans' practice squad by the Pittsburgh Steelers after Pittsburgh's starting right tackle Zach Banner suffered a season-ending ACL injury in Week 1.
 Hawkins was placed on the reserve/COVID-19 list by the Steelers on November 10, 2020, and activated on November 14.
 He was placed back on the COVID-19 list on November 27, and activated on December 7.